Originally published on April 25, 2018. Updated June 26, 2024.

 Another one of your responsibilities as a project manager is to track and report how your team spends its time.
 You'll need this not just to track productivity but also to create client reports.

-An automated time tracking solution built into your project management software is ideal for this purpose.
-Tools like Workamajig can track what your team is doing and create detailed reports for clients.
+An automated time-tracking solution built into your project management software is ideal for this purpose.
+Tools like Workamajig can track your team's activities and create detailed reports for clients.

-However, in case you don't have access to a time tracking tool, you can also use timesheets and fill them up manually.
+However, if you don't have access to a time tracking tool, you can also use timesheets and fill them up manually.

 You'll want to include the following details in your timesheets: